-Although Chester Diocesan Academies Trust is the admissions authority, admissions to reception for all schools and academies are co-ordinated by the Local Authority and so parents will need to fill in a common application form provided by the Local Authority.
-Applications for admission to Paul's C of E Primary should be be made on the form online at:
+Although Chester Diocesan Academies Trust is the admissions authority, admissions to reception for all schools and academies are coordinated by the Local Authority and so parents will need to fill in an online application form provided by the Local Authority.
+Applications for admission to Paul's C of E Primary should be made on the form online at:

-http://admission.tameside.gov.uk/CitizenPortal LIVE/Account/Login by the closing date set out in the LA's co-ordinated scheme.
+http://admission.tameside.gov.uk/CitizenPortal LIVE/Account/Login by the closing date set out in the LA's coordinated scheme.
 It is not normally possible to change the order of your preferences for schools after the closing date.

-Letters informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on or near 16th April.
+Letters informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on the 16th April or the next working day.
 Parents of children not admitted will be informed of the reason and offered an alternative place by the Authority.